hashmi97/muse/docs/project-overview.md

 	•	Onboarding event selection page:
 	•	Event cards in a responsive grid (~360–420px width each)
 	•	Current visible events in the UI: Malka, Henna Night, Bride Preparation, Wedding Night, Honeymoon
-	•	Note: Engagement still exists as an event type in the domain/data, but is currently not shown in the onboarding UI.
-Don’t delete it from the model; keep it available for future use.
+	•	Note: Engagement remains in the domain/data but is used only as a calendar milestone (not shown in onboarding, gallery, budgets, or mood boards).
 	•	Each card has:
 	•	A selection state (selected/unselected)
 	•	A mood board toggle that activates only when the card is selected (greyed out when not selected)
 	•	Events have default mood board enabled/disabled states defined in the data model; UI should respect those defaults when selected
-	•	Calendar view with event legend (colors for each event type; Engagement is excluded in the UI legend for now, but still exist as a type)
+	•	Calendar view with event legend (includes Engagement as milestone-only; other flows exclude it)
-	•	Gallery page with filters (also currently excluding Engagement)
+	•	Gallery page with filters (Engagement excluded)
 	•	Nav + general layout and sample static data

 There is also a database schema draft in docs/db-schema.sql that defines the relational model (Postgres-style).